 If looking for a way to add widgets to your site, you might consider installing a shortcode plugin for this task.
 The amr shortcode any widget plugin was designed specifically to allow you to insert widgets into a page using a shortcode.

 All you have to do is install the plugin and then go to Appearance » Widgets and drag and drop the widgets you want to display in your post or page into the shortcodes sidebar.
 Then, simply go to the post you want to display the widget on and enter that shortcode into your content.
 Easy peasy!

 Looking to create a column on a post or page?
 Column Shortcodes has got your back.
-The plugin gives you the ability to easily divide your page into different columns through 10 different column shortcodes.
+The WordPress plugin allows you to easily divide your page into different columns through 10 different column shortcodes.
 You can then alter the padding of each column to your exact desire.

-Arconix Shortcodes provides you with a variety of shortcodes to choose from, including six different style shortcodes, six utility shortcodes, and shortcodes for up to five column display.
+Arconix Shortcodes provides you with various shortcodes to choose from, including six different style shortcodes, six utility shortcodes, and shortcodes for up to five column display.
 The plugin also provides features for supporting boxes, buttons, lists and tabs that are fully responsive.

 What’s your favorite shortcode plugin?
 Do you want to learn about additional shortcodes?
 Or maybe you want to learn other WordPress features, such as WordPress theme, WordPress hosting, WordPress editor, and many others.Leave us a comment to let us know!